Refugees of the Syrian civil war: By country

 In April 2020, two former high-ranking members of the Syrian Army went on trial in Koblenz, Rhineland-Palatinate, Germany, for alleged war crimes committed during the Syrian Civil War.
 This was the first time that Syrian military officials are being prosecuted for their roles in the conflict.

+By the end of 2022, 1,016,000 Syrian migrants lived in Germany.